• Skip to primary navigation

 • Push the sautéed vegetables to a side of the skillet.
 Add the remaining tablespoon of oil to the skillet and add the rice.
 Stir to coat the rice with the oil and mix it with the sautéed vegetables.
 Sauté for 3-5 minutes, stirring regularly, until the rice just starts to brown.

 • Add the soy sauce, sugar, and ground black pepper, and stir to coat.
 Cook for one more minute.
-Turn off the heat and cover with a lid to keep warm.
+Turn off the heat and cover with a lid to keep it warm.

 • To make the crispy nori: using your hands, crumble the nori sheet into 2-inch pieces.
 Dip each one in water for 2-3 seconds and transfer to a plate lined with a kitchen paper towel to remove excess moisture.